-For example, by the end of their formal schooling, older adolescents with a mild intellectual disability may only acquire academic and social skills similar to that of Year 6 or Year 7 children while those with a moderate intellectual disability may only acquire academic and social skills similar to that of Year 2 or Year 3 children.
-An intellectual disability has significant lifelong implications for these children and their parents.
+While a diagnosis of intellectual disability is not time-bound, onset must begin during the developmental period (between birth and 18 years of age) and involve significant deficits in cognitive and adaptive functioning.
+By the end of formal schooling, older adolescents with a mild intellectual disability may only acquire academic and social skills similar to most Year 6 or 7 children, while those with a moderate intellectual disability may only acquire academic and social skills similar to most Year 2 or 3 children.
+An intellectual disability has lifelong implications for the children, their parents/carers and family.

 How are children diagnosed with an intellectual disability?

 An intellectual disability is diagnosed by a psychologist who will administer standardised tests of intelligence and adaptive behaviour.
 The outcomes of these assessments are examined in relation to same-aged peers.

 - General strategies

 - Working with a teachers aide and others in the classroom

 - General classroom strategies

 - Assessment strategies